113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Inviting a user from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_invite_public}

 Each {{site.data.keyword.Bluemix_dedicated_notm}} environment has a public, client-owned, corporate account in {{site.data.keyword.cloud_notm}}.
 In order for users in the Dedicated environment to create clusters with the {{site.data.keyword.containershort}}, the administrator must add the users to this public corporate account.
-Once the users are added to the public corporate account, their Dedicated and public accounts are linked together.
+When the users are added to the public corporate account, their Dedicated and public accounts are linked together.
 Users can then use their IBMid to log in to both Dedicated and public simultaneously, and can create resources in the public account from the Dedicated interface.
 For more information, see [Setting up IBM Cloud Container Service on Dedicated](/docs/containers?topic=containers-dedicated#dedicated_setup).
 To invite Dedicated users to the public account:
 ```
 cf ba invite-users-to-public -userid=user_email -organization=dedicated_org_id -apikey=public_api_key -public_org_id=public_org_id
 ```